MathieuTurcotte/node-backoff/README.md

 ```

 Backoff objects are meant to be instantiated once and reused several times
-by calling `reset` after each successful backoff operation.
+by calling `reset` after a successful "retry".

 ## API